kontainapp/km/docs/planning/m1/java-start.md

 * Supporting GLIBC and using openjdk pre-built vs. building and test multiple versions ourselves  in the initial product
   * Decision: use the latest fixed kontain-build for now (11.0.8+10) add investigation/decision/execution to after the initial product is out
 * Choice: keep a dedicated socket as today.
-  * John to decide
-* should we make Kontainer mandatory as a build target ?